xyproto/algernon/README.md

 // Get the N last elements of the list list::getlastn(number) -> table

 // Remove the list itself.
-Returns true if it worked out. list:remove() -> bool
+Returns true if successful. list:remove() -> bool
 ~~~